Amir Mirza Hekmati: Early life and education

 Hekmati was born in Flagstaff, Arizona; he has a twin sister, Leila.
 Hekmati's parents, Ali and Behnaz Hekmati, left Iran in 1979 during the Iranian Revolution and settled in Arizona, where Ali Hekmati finished a Ph.D. in microbiology.

-The family moved to Lincoln, Nebraska and spent several years there before moving to Michigan, where Hekmati's father accepted a position as professor of microbiology at Mott Community College in Flint.
+The family moved to Wayne Nebraska and spent several years there before moving to Michigan, where Hekmati's father accepted a position as professor of microbiology at Mott Community College in Flint.
 The family lived in Flint and later Flint Township.

 In August 2001, Hekmati enlisted in the U.S. Marine Corps.
 Amir completed his undergraduate degree in economics at the University of Michigan.

 Career

 Hekmati served in the U.S. Marine Corps from 20 August 2001 to 19 August 2005, when he was discharged as a Sergeant.
 Hekmati completed recruit training at Marine Corps Recruit Depot San Diego, followed by the School of Infantry at Camp Pendleton, California, where he trained as a rifleman.
 Amir also graduated from the Defense Language Institute having completed the Arabic Language course.
 He was awarded the Combat Action Ribbon while deployed as a rifleman, and translator in Iraq, but he received no military intelligence training.

 After his discharge, Hekmati founded Lucid Linguistics LLC in February 2006 and worked as a military contractor translating Arabic and Persian.
 Amir also developed a language, and cultural training app for the Department of Defense, that was later acquired by Vcom3d, and dubbed the Vcommunicator Mobile.
 Between 2005 and 2007 he is alleged to have worked on a report on two-way translation systems published by Mitre Corporation for the Defense Advanced Research Projects Agency (DARPA).
 He is cited in the "Acknowledgements" section of Applying Automated Metrics to Speech Translation Dialogs, a paper published by Mitre Corporation.
 He was later employed by Kuma Reality Games to work on a language-learning video game for the United States Department of Defense.

 Between March and September 2010 Hekmati worked in Kansas for BAE Systems, a multinational defense contractor.
 Hekmati worked in Iraq between September 2010 and May 2011 as a culture and language expert.
 According to his parents, Ali and Behnaz Hekmati of Flint, Michigan, Hekmati travelled to Iran after obtaining permission from the Iranian Interests Section of the Embassy of Pakistan in Washington, D.C.